 The goal is the personality’s underlying motivation or basic desire in life.
 There are seven options:

-- Rejection: being highly selective/exclusive
+- Rejection: desire for independence; drawn to being ‘different’, highly selective.

 Whereas the life task is a specific objective, such as “Learning to run a business with compassion,” the goal is more of a general a direction to take.
 For example, if the life task involves being in a leadership role then the chosen goal is likely to be dominance.